AndyJS/php-job-queue/README.md

    i.e. `sudo cp -r ./php-job-queue/src/* /opt/phpjobqueue`

-3. Edit the file `./php-job-queue/bin/phpjobqueue`
+5. Edit the file `./php-job-queue/bin/phpjobqueue`

    Replace the value of the DAEMON_PATH property on line 4 to match the location to which the PHPJobQueue directory was copied in step 4

-4. `sudo cp ./php-job-queue/bin/phpjobqueue /etc/init.d`
+6. `sudo cp ./php-job-queue/bin/phpjobqueue /etc/init.d`

    `sudo chmod +x /etc/init.d/phpjobqueue`

+7. Set up the default log file.

+   It is recommended you retain the default log location, however for a custom location please replace /var/log in the steps below.
+Please note these steps are required as-is if you are to be running unit tests.

-5. `sudo mkdir /var/log/phpjobqueue`
+   `sudo mkdir /var/log/phpjobqueue`

    `sudo chmod ug+s /var/log/phpjobqueue`